gabrieltwallin/gabrieltwallin.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer for Annals of applied statistics
+* Reviewer for Annals of Applied Statistics
-* Reviewer for Applied psychological measurement
+* Reviewer for Applied Psychological Measurement